chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

   overlay_image: /images/header-tax-withholdings.png
   overlay_color: "#000"
   overlay_filter: "0.5"
-excerpt: "Set withholdings to zero, and pay an extra 15% of your bonus and RSU grant in the form of quarterly estimated taxes"
+excerpt: "Set withholdings to zero, and pay up to an extra 15% of your bonus and RSU grant in the form of quarterly estimated taxes"
 ---

 For years I've struggled with trying to minimize the difference between taxes withheld and taxes owed.
-It's quite complex, with salary, bonus, and equity changing every year.
+It's quite complex, with salary, bonus, and RSUs changing every year.
 That is, until I had a breakthrough.
 The year after I made quarterly estimated payments for the first time, it finally clicked.

 *Note: this blog post is only talking about your federal tax liability, not state taxes, social security, or medicare.
 That's because the federal taxes are the largest chunk out of your paycheck, and are generally the only piece you can or need to plan for.*